WorkReinis/frontend-mentor-projects/results-summary-component/README.md

 ## 🎯 Results Summary Component

-This project is a solution to [this challenge](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV) on Frontend Mentor.
+This is a solution to a [challenge](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV) on Frontend Mentor.
 A project focused on building a responsive, visually appealing, and user-friendly interface using HTML and CSS.